 Surgery

 Less frequently, your physician may recommend a surgical procedure.
 Surgery is often prescribed for herniated discs, as these don’t often get better on their own.
 However, as we age, our chances of being a good candidate for surgery lessens.
 Oftentimes, this is due to having another medical condition such as poorly controlled diabetes or anemia.
+In recent years, the field of spine surgery has witnessed remarkable advancements, driven by innovative techniques and technologies.
+To know more, click here.

 Thankfully, aging accompanied by back pain is not a foregone conclusion.
 In many cases, preventing back pain is more about lifestyle than it is years.
 And, for those who already suffer from back pain and problems involving the spine, proper diagnosis and treatment often reduce or even eliminate back pain, allowing patients to get back to their active lives.
 If you’re a back pain sufferer, contact a joint specialist in South Orange to schedule a consultation.